OVlasiuk/ovlasiuk.github.io/_posts/2017-10-10-speeddataing.md

 Due to p̶o̶p̶u̶l̶a̶r̶ some demand for the slides of my last week talk at [the Undergraduate Seminar in Mathematics](https://my.vanderbilt.edu/undergradseminar/), they are now available [**here**]({{ "/assets/Rslides.html" | absolute_url}})

+The links do not appear on the home page.
+You have to click on the post title.
+Go ahead, do it.